-6.1.1 Site Access and Instrument Locations
+6.2 Site-Access and Instrument Locations

 NEON sites will be visited by field ecologists on a regular basis.
-To protect the environment near sites, several access points have been established to minimize local disturbance over the life of the project for locations that are accessed frequently (e.g., sensors, Figure 7, Figure 8) that are accessed frequently.
+To protect the environment near sites, several access points have been established to minimize local disturbance over the life of the project for locations that are accessed frequently (e.g., sensors; Figure 7, Figure 8).
 Field ecologists must use established paths and access points when possible to avoid causing disturbance to the site.
+As MCDI is an agricultural site, care must be taken to avoid landowner's fields when crops are present.

 Figure 7.
-Proposed site access and instrument locations at D04 Rio Cupeyes.
+Site access and instrument locations at D06 Kings Creek.